 MAT combines behavioral therapy and medications to treat substance abuse disorders, including opioid use disorders.
 MAT provides treatment for the entire patient.

 Psychiatric care for all ages - including child and adolescent

 Detoxification both in-patient and out-patient

-Pharmacotherapy for addiction and mental health
+Pharmacotherapy for addiction and/or mental health